IQTLabs/SkyScan/ml-model/devcontainers-aws.md

 ![connect](ml-model/assets/ssh-explorer-connect.png)
 1. The Remote Explorer allows you to both open a new empty window on the remote host or directly open a folder you previously opened.
 Expand the host and click on the Open Folder icon next to the folder you want to open on the host.
 ![folder](ml-model/assets/ssh-explorer-open-folder.png)

+## Running things
+It is easy to run things using VS Code.
+There is a built-in terminal window and it gives you SSH access to the machine you are connected to.
+If you don't see a terminal window, goto **View** and click **Terminal**.

+- To go inside the running container, run: `sudo docker exec -it ml-model_jupyter_1  /bin/bash`

+- now navigate to `/tf/scripts`